CODE-at-TACC/summer-2015/parallel/01-introduction.md

 |---|---|
 |![animal crossing](https://upload.wikimedia.org/wikipedia/en/5/5a/Animal_Crossing_gameplay.jpg)|<img src="http://upload.wikimedia.org/wikipedia/en/c/c9/Minecraft_Mobs.png" height="192"> |

-So what magic makes the graphics in games like Skyrim and Forza possible?
+Haha, just kidding.
+Independent developers are brining back retro graphics, not hardware limitations.
+So what allows games like Skyrim and Forza have realistic graphics?

 | Skyrim (2010) | Forza Horizon 2 (2014)|
 |---|---|
 |<img src="http://cms.elderscrolls.com/sites/default/files/tes/screenshots/Whiterun_wLegal.jpg" height="190">| <img src="http://petr.hospitalrecords.com/amy/HRR-RICKY.jpg" height="190">|

-Parallelism.
-Computers are increasing their throughput without relying on their clock rate.
-This is often measured through the number of operation a processor can perform every second, and it correlates with the number of transistors on the die.
-Moore's law
+Parallel computation!

+You already know that the time it takes to do a single operation will never decrease, but we can perform multiple operations at once.
+All computers (and phones) today are usually dual-core or quad-core, allowing them to perform more tasks simultaneously.
+While clock-rates haven't changed since 2005, but as predicted by Moore's law

 > The number of transistors incorporated in a chip will approximately double every 24 months.
 > --Gordon Moore

-still holds true today, and the trend is still exponential.
-Plotting the number of transistors for each processor in the Stanford CPU DB on the logarithmic scale shows that the trend is linear, and would be exponential on a linear scale \[Danowitz et al.\].
+leading to more complex instructions and more cores.
+Plotting the number of transistors for each CPU in the Stanford CPU DB \[Danowitz et al.\] on the logarithmic scale shows a linear trend (exponential), supporting Moore's Law.

 ![Transistor counts](images/transistors.png)

-Since we can no longer rely on raw speed, we now push the bounds of computation through parallel methods.
-Insead of executing a single instruction at a time, we can execute multiple simultaneously.
-You can even apply this to your homework workflow.
+You can even think about transisitors, or electronic switches, as the neurons in your brain.
+If you're exremely talented and work at TACC, so you have enough monitors, you can complete your homework workflow in parallel.

 ![parallel homework](images/parallel_homework.png)